 Dry skin is an unpleasant condition characterized by scaling, itching, and cracking.
 It can happen for several reasons.
 You may have naturally dry skin.
-Even if you have oily skin, you can get dry skin from time to time.
+Having dry skin is totally normal, even for oily skin types.

 Any region of your body might be affected by dry skin.
-It usually affects the hands, arms, and legs.
+The hands, legs, and arms are typically impacted.
 In many cases, simple lifestyle adjustments and over-the-counter moisturizers are required to treat it.

 Food plays a vital role in skin health.
 A person’s skin may be better able to fulfill its protective duties if they eat a healthy, balanced diet.
 Certain meals may also assist in protecting and moisturizing the skin.
 Consider these dry skin prevention methods.